Er-Devjyoti/ML_for_Spectral_Analysis_on_SoC/README.md

 1. Go to the **'Data Analysis and Preprocessing/Data Analysis.ipynb'** from our repository and run this code to analyse the Dataset.
 3. To create the YOLO dataset for detection tasks (1 class - signal) for TorchSig WBSig53 data, please run the required code in **'Dataset Generation/ Detection Dataset Creation.ipynb'**.
 4. To create the YOLO dataset for classification tasks (53 signal classes) for TorchSig WBSig53 data, please run the required code in **'Dataset Generation/ Classification Dataset Creation.ipynb'**.
-5. To create random inference set only containing the images of the spectrogram please run the required code in **'Dataset Generation/ Test-set Creation.ipynb'** folder according to your need.
+5. To create a random inference set only containing the images of the spectrogram please run the required code in **'Dataset Generation/ Test-set Creation.ipynb'** folder according to your need.

+Note: We are using the Visualizer class that utilizes parallel processing and hence requires heavy usage of GPU to generate parallel Data.

 ## Step 1: Installation of Ultralytics YOLOv5 Object Detection Model